-- A. Placing an object in a horse's mouth so as to cause undue discomfort or distress. - B. Tying a horse in a manner as to cause undue discomfort or distress including but not limited to in a stall, trailer or when longeing or riding. - C. Use of inhumane training techniques or methods, poling or striking horse's legs with objects (i.e. tack poles, jump poles, etc.) - D. Use of inhumane equipment, including, but not limited to, saw tooth bits, hock hobbles, tack collars or tack hackamores - E. Any item or appliance that restricts the movement or circulation of the tail, or Intentional inhumane treatment which results in bleeding
+- A. Placing an object in a horse's mouth so as to cause undue discomfort or distress. - B. Tying a horse in a manner as to cause undue discomfort or distress including but not limited to in a stall, trailer or when longeing or riding. - C. Use of inhumane training techniques or methods, poling or striking horse's legs iwth objects (ie. tack poles, jump poles, etc.) - D. Use of inhumane equipment, including but not limited to saw tooth bits, hock hobbles, tack collars or tack hackamores. - E. Any item or appliance that restricts the movement or circulation of the tail or intentional inhumane treatment which results in bleeding.

-GR - 073 DRUGS AND MEDICATION
+GR-073 DRUGS AND MEDICATION

 The use of any stimulants or depressants is prohibited.
 Any surgical procedure or drug that could affect a horse's performance or alter its natural conformation is prohibited.
-(Butazolidin use is legal.)
+(Butazolidin use is legal)

-GR - 080 DISCIPLINARY PROCEDURES
+GR-080 DISCIPLINARY PROCEDURES

 The Association reserves the right to independently direct disciplinary action or sanction against individuals coming under the jurisdiction by participating in Association sponsored events.
 The Association Executive Committee is the forum within the Association that initially or ultimately hears or reviews evidence of alleged violations of rules and regulations by members and/or participants in Association approved events.
-A member may be disciplined, suspended, fined, and/or expelled from the Association and any non-member participant may be denied any or all Association privileges.
+A member may www.at-horsehardwear.com sales@at-horsehardwear.com